mcivorsteiner/gopher-clone/README.md

 # Gopher Clone
 ### DESCRIPTION
-Allows you to transfer all repositories (and their  branches) from a Github organization to a Bitbucket account.
+Allows you to copy all repositories (and their  branches) from a Github organization to a Bitbucket account.
 The resulting repos on Bitbucket are private.

 ### TODO BEFORE RUNNING:
 - Create a <a href="https://bitbucket.org/" target="_blank">Bitbucket Account</a>